Koldskaal418/Mega-Potato/README.md

 __**What This Mod Includes:**__

-- Bigger Potatoes - To Make The Mega Potato Shell
+- Bigger Potatoes - To make the mega potato shell

-- Smaller Potatoes - To Make The Mega Potato Core
+- Smaller Potatoes - To make the mega potato core

-- Potato Hammer - To Hammer Potatoes...
+- Potato Hammer - To hammer potatoes...

-- Potato Squeezer - To Squeeze Potatoes...
+- Potato Squeezer - To squeeze potatoes...

-- **_Mega Potato_** - Its Super expensive, doesn't do much but... **IT'S MEGA!**
+- **_Mega Potato_** - It's super expensive and doesn't do much but... **IT'S MEGA!**